spalberg/rescala-lang.github.io/manual/index.md

 # Conversion Functions

-*REScala* provides functions that interface signals and events.
+*Rescala* provides functions that interface signals and events.
 Conversion functions are fundamental to introduce time-changing values into OO applications -- which are usually event-based.